Octoberfest7/DNS_Tunneling/README.md

   **2.** Duplicate records aren't returned for a query.
 For example, in our zonefile if we had 3 TXT records and 2 of them contained the same information, when we queried TXT records for that domain only 2 records would return as only the unique records are returned.
 The not-in-order problem notwithstanding, if we had for example large sections of "AAAAA" (as we do in the Bas64'd payload) that we needed to fill multiple TXT records with, when we queried our domain for TXT records only one of the "A" filled TXT records would return even if there are several of them.

 With these points in mind we must ensure that only a single TXT record is returned for each DNS query.
 Enter subdomains.
 Just as we registered "dns.edu...com" as a subdomain of "edu....com", we can provide records for further subdomains (e.g. 1.dns.edu....com).
-We can this for as many TXT records as we need.
+We can create as many subdomains as needed to in order to serve all our TXT records.

 Let look at our Base64'd payload: